reinierdevalk/abtab/README.md

     $ java -version

 If the command returns a version, you are all set: the software is installed on your system and its installation path is on the system `PATH`.
-If it returns an error (e.g., `command not found`) or something else than a version, run
+If it returns an error or something else than a version, run

     $ which python